tyriis/home-ops/README.md

 👋 Hello and welcome to my project.
 This is a private project heavily inspired by the great [k8s-at-home][k8s-at-home-url] community.
 I want to share my work and findings but also my frustrations with you.

+This project is the result of the merge of my previous iterations [flux.k3s.home][flux-k3s-home-url] and [flux.pi-k3s.home][flux-pi-k3s-home-url].

 ### Goals

 - Automate my home and home infrastructure.